 The Uniform Prudent Investor Act spells out the fiduciary responsibilities of the trustee in managing all trust assets.
-However, an article at wealthmanagement.com indicates that fewer than 16.5 percent of trustees actually follow a formal process for reviewing life insurance policies owned by their trusts1.
+However, a recent article in The Nebraska Lawyer indicates that fewer than 16.5% of trustees actually have a formal process for reviewing life insurance policies owned by their trusts.

-Although trustees are ultimately responsible for trust operations, in the case of many ILITs, the reality is that the grantor's adult child acts as trustee and relies on guidance from advisors.
-A trust review should include not only a checkup on any life insurance policies, but also a review of operational, tax and funding issues in light of the trust's purpose and terms.
+Although trustees are ultimately responsible for trust management, in the case of many ILITs, the reality is that the grantor's adult child acts as trustee and relies on guidance from advisors.
+A trust review should include not only a checkup on any life insurance policies, but also a review of operational, tax and funding issues in light of one's overall estate plan.